 Reduce customer effort

-More often than not, these calls could have been avoided avoided if a certain piece of information was made available online or clarified to the customers in the product literature.
-With this intelligence the bank can improve the product descriptions available to the public and run campaigns to highlight missing or unclear information, saving its customers the frustration of searching and trying to get in touch.
+More often than not, these calls could have been avoided if a certain piece of information was made available online or clarified to the customers in advance.
+With this insight, you can improve communications with customers and run campaigns to highlight missing or unclear information, saving your customers the frustration of searching and trying to get in touch.

 Building more competitive offerings

-However, it is almost certain however that at some point they have made their intentions known through a call, web chat or email.
-With Speech Analytics, these conversations can be identified (for example by searching mentions of competitive brands) and fed back to the marketing and sales departments to help design a more competitive offering and prevent unwanted loss of business.
+However, it is almost certain they would have made their intentions known through a call, web chat or email somewhere along their customer journey with you.
+With Speech Analytics, you can identify these (for example by searching through any mentions of competitors) and feed this information back to the marketing and sales departments to help design a more competitive offering and prevent unwanted loss of business.

+*Interaction Analytics – Monitoring all multi-channel voice and text interactions including email, online forms, chat, social media, phone calls, surveys and more.
 Real-Time Analytics – Automatically capturing and analysing the entire customer interaction as it unfolds, formulating a tailored next best action guidance message on the desktop of the agent handling the call.